 Founding Board Member

 The only person to have served as both Director of the Federal Bureau of Investigation (1978-1987) and Director of Central Intelligence (1987-1991), Judge Webster’s distinguished career includes appointments as a judge of the US Court of Appeals for the Eighth Circuit, a US District Court judge, and a federal prosecutor in Missouri.
-He is currently a consulting partner with the law firm of Milbank, Tweed, Hadley & McCloy LLP and serves as the Chairman of the Homeland Security Advisory Council.
+He is a retired partner with the law firm of Milbank, Tweed, Hadley & McCloy LLP and serves as the Chair Emeritus of the Homeland Security Advisory Council.

 Advisory Board Emeriti

 One of the world’s leading authorities on the history of intelligence gathering, Mr. Andrew is an accomplished author whose books on intelligence include Her Majesty’s Secret Service: The Making of the British Intelligence Community; KGB: The Inside Story of its Foreign Operations from Lenin to Gorbachev (with Oleg Gordievsky); For the President’s Eyes Only: Secret Intelligence and the American Presidency from Washington to Bush; and The Sword and the Shield: The Mitrokhin Archive and the Secret History of the KGB (with Vasili Mitrokhin).
 He is professor emeritus of the British Intelligence Study Group at Cambridge University.